lkfink/lkfink.github.io/pages/outreach.md

 <br>
 <br>

-## Learn about my neuroscience diversity initiative, SOMA: Seminar Outreach for Minority Advocacy
+## Learn a new initiative we started at UC Davis: SOMA: Seminar Outreach for Minority Advocacy

 Demographics within neuroscience vastly mismatch the actual distribution of minority communities within the United States population.
 In a 2011 survey report of 97 U.S. neuroscience graduate programs, only 12% of predoctoral trainees were minorities (African- American, Hispanic-American, Native-American, “Other”) - a statistic that reduces to only 4% of postdoctoral trainees and 5% of tenure track faculty.
 Increasing the visibility of underrepresented scientists is a critical component to addressing this inequity.
 Without visibility, the aforementioned unequal distributions are inevitably perpetuated.